Frequently Asked Questions

 Why do I sometimes see fire trucks or ambulances running with their lights and sirens on, and then suddenly they turn them off?

 Emergency lights and sirens are used only when responding to a call.
-Emergency vehicles responding to calls are frequently cancelled.
-On some occasions, the first arriving unit may determine that the call is not an emergency, and relays this information to other units to either respond in a non-emergency mode, or to return to their station.
+Emergency vehicles responding to calls are frequently canceled.
+On some occasions, the first arriving unit may determine that the call is not an emergency and relays this information to other units to either respond in a non-emergency mode or to return to their station.

 Why do we see fire department crews at the store?